-The Digital Dementia Registry Bavaria project, or digiDEM Bavaria for short, builds upon the results of its predecessor project, the Bavarian Dementia Survey (BayDem).
-It is a digitally oriented care research project funded by the Bavarian State Ministry of Health and Long-Term Care (StMGP).
-The project is a long-term study conducted in all administrative districts of Bavaria. digiDEM Bavaria addresses the care of people with mild cognitive impairment (MCI) and dementia, as well as their caregivers.
-The project aims to improve the living conditions of people with MCI/dementia and their caregivers in Bavaria, particularly in rural areas, and to better understand the clinical complexity and long-term progression of dementia.
+The Digital Dementia Registery Bavaria (or digiDEM Bayern) is based on the results of its predecessor, the Bavarian Dementia Survey (BayDem).
+It is a healthcare research project that focuses on digital technology, and it is funded by the Bavarian State Ministry of Health, Care and Prevention (StMGP).
+The project is a long-term study of all administrative districts in Bavaria. digiDEM Bayern focuses on the care of people with mild cognitive impairment (MCI) and dementia, as well as their carers and relatives.
+The project's goal is to make life better for people with MCI/dementia and their family and friends in Bavaria, especially in rural areas, and to understand more about how complicated dementia can be and how it progresses over time.

 Our Value Proposition